CODE OF CONDUCT

 - Require provision of current, accurate and complete information for all government contracts.

-- Never give or agree to give anything of value to government customers, employees or third parties to influence the award or renewal of a government
+- Never give or agree to give anything of value to government customers, employees or third parties to influence the award or renewal of a government contract.

-- Protect procurement integrity processes and confidential information associated with
+- Protect procurement integrity processes and confidential information associated with same.

 - Notify the Compliance Officer immediately if you have been suspended, debarred, or excluded from working with any government funded or sponsored program or contract.
 This includes Medicare and Medicaid.
-You must also tell the General Counsel (or General Counsel delegate) if you know of any other reason why you might not be permitted to perform work related directly or indirectly to a government funded or sponsored program or contract, or if you know of anyone who works for or is affiliated with Adaptive who is in this
+You must also tell the General Counsel if you know of any other reason why you might not be permitted to perform work related directly or indirectly to a government funded or sponsored program or contract, or if you know of anyone who works for or is affiliated with Adaptive who is in this situation.

 Correspondence, reports and other documents that contain substantive opinions, conclusions or determinations or that legally bind Adaptive must be signed by or under the control of Adaptive leadership with legal authority to bind the company.
 Adaptive staff and business partners such as subcontractors must represent their titles, roles, professional qualifications and certifications accurately.